 - 1. Table A10 provides an overview of service delivery levels, including backlogs (below minimum service level), for each of the main services. - 2.
 The municipality continues to make good progress with the eradication of backlogs: - a.
-Water services These households are largely found in 'reception areas' and will need to be moved to formal areas so that they can receive services. - b.
-Sanitation services The number of households with no toilet provision will be reduced to 20 046 households in 2018/19. - c.
-Electricity services Once the most pressing network issues have been addressed, the electrification programme will be prioritised; with 69 000 households budgeted to be electrified in 2018/19. - d.
-Refuse services backlog will be reduced by 6 019 households in 2018/19 financial year.
+Refuse services backlog will be reduced by 6 019 households in 2019/20 financial year.
 However it should be noted that this function is being investigated with a view to realising greater efficiencies, which is likely to translate into a more rapid process to address backlogs.